-Although we expect our contract backlog to result in revenue, the timing of revenue associated with both funded and unfunded backlog will vary based upon a number of factors, and we may not recognize revenue associated with a particular component of backlog when anticipated, or at all.
+Although we expect our contract backlog to result in revenue, the timing of revenue associated with both funded and unfunded backlog will vary based on a number of factors, and we may not recognize revenue associated with a particular component of backlog when anticipated, or at all.
 Our government clients generally have the right to cancel any contract, or ongoing or planned work under any contract, at any time.
 In addition, there can be no assurance that revenue from funded or unfunded backlog will have similar profitability to previous work or will be profitable at all.
 Generally speaking, we believe the risk that a particular component of backlog will not result in future revenue is higher for unfunded backlog than for funded backlog.

-Our estimates of funded, unfunded and total backlog at the dates indicated were as follows:
+Our estimates of funded, unfunded, and total backlog at the dates indicated were as follows:

 December 31,

-200 6 2005 (In millions) 2004
+2007 2006 (In millions) 2005

-Funded \$ 762 . , \$ 70.6
+Funded \$522.2 \$762.9 \$133.0

-Unfunded 208 3.9 93.8 63.8
+Unfunded 300.2 208.9 93.8

-Total \$97 .8 \$ 226.8 \$ 134.4
+Total \$822.4 \$971.8 \$226.8

-The backlog estimates at December 31, 2006 include backlog of approximately \$640 million associated with The Road Home contract, which was awarded in June 2006.
+The backlog estimates at December 31, 2007, include backlog of approximately \$336.6 million associated with The Road Home contract, which was awarded in June 2006.
+The backlog estimates do not include backlog from the SH&E acquisition.
 See "Risk Factors-Risks Related to Our Business-We may not receive revenue corresponding to the full amount of our backlog, or may receive it later than we expect, which could materially and adversely affect our revenue and operating results."